NetLogo/Shell-Extension/README.md

  * `shell:exec <command> (shell:exec <command> <param> ...)` => execute command synchronously and report a string of the results it prints to stdout
  * `shell:fork <command> (shell:fork <command> <param> ...)` => execute command asynchronously and discard the results

+## Credits

+The shell extension was written by Eric Russell.

 ## Using

 Download and unzip to the extensions folder inside your NetLogo program folder.